 While there are usually very few side effects to an IM injection, there are a few risks that you should be aware of.
 Sometimes, an intramuscular injection can cause bleeding, bruising, numbness, or infection.
 Contact your doctor if you begin to experience a lump or swelling at the injection site, or if you develop a cough or fever.
 Call 911 or get help immediately if you start experiencing shortness of breath or notice swelling in your mouth, lips, or face.

 Where Can An IM Injection Be Administered On the Body?

 There are four main sites on the body where an IM injection is usually administered.
-The middle thigh, the hip, the upper arm muscle, or the buttocks.
+The middle thigh, the hip, the upper arm muscle, or the buttocks are common sites of vaccine administration.
 The use of a specific injection site will be dependent on factors such as age, muscle development, and type of medicine.
 Your provider will best determine which injection site is appropriate for your situation.

 Schedule a Consultation

-If you want to know more about our IM injections, schedule a consultation with one of our providers today.
+If you want to know more about vaccinations or the general intramuscular injection procedure and how we can help, schedule a consultation with one of our providers today.
 Contact our office in Jacksonville, FL by calling 904-701-1927 or filling out an online form.

 Intramuscular (IM) Injections deliver medication directly into a muscle, which helps the medicine to absorb quickly into the bloodstream.
 Certain medicines may also work best when put into the muscle.

 Patients may experience soreness of the muscle where the injection was given.